Sustainability at Yellowstone

 Remodeling our buildings to exceed environmental standards.

-The historic Lake Yellowstone Hotel, which was recently remodeled, is Xanterra’s second Green Seal certified operation.
+The historic Lake Yellowstone Hotel, which was remodeled, is Xanterra’s second Green Seal certified operation.
 Green Seal certification involves a rigorous third-party review to ensure a property excels in areas such as sustainable procurement, staff training, waste reduction, water and energy efficiency, and chemical safety.

 In 2015, Xanterra in Yellowstone completed construction of a new employee residence at Old Faithful.
-The new residence, called Paintbrush, will allow 67 cabins, previously serving as employee housing, to be returned to guest use.
+The new residence, called Paintbrush, allowed 67 cabins, previously serving as employee housing, to be returned to guest use.
 But more importantly, the Paintbrush residence was certified LEED Platinum, the highest level of sustainable building as recognized by the US Green Building Council.

 Phasing out the sale of single-use disposable bottles.